AndrejHafner/numerical-mathematics/hw4-pendulum/README.md

 # Homework 4 - Simple pendulum

-In the fourth homework we implemented a simple undamped pendulum.
+In the fourth homework we implemented a simple undamped pendulum (mathematic pendulum).
 Its angle $\theta(t)$ is defined with the differential equation
 $$\frac{g}{l}sin(\theta(t)) + \theta''(t) = 0 $$
 where $g$ is the acceleration due to Earth's gravity and $l$ is the length of the pendulum.